 Of course, there are other ways to manage creditors during the situation leading up to being insolvent.

 One such approach is to generate ‘security interests’ which is when a debtor gives a creditor the legal right for property to become collateral if a debtor defaults on their obligated debts.

 Though the key example of this is a mortgage or car loan, there are ways to apply this approach to debt mitigation.

-On the other hand, too many security interests can create a climate ready to develop into a state of insolvency and restructuring.
+On the other hand, too many security interests can create a climate ready to develop into an insolvent state and restructuring.

-Even though the state of insolvency is generally defined in the same manner, the difference between the two is both the acts governing the issue and the nature of the parties involved.
+Even though being insolvent is generally defined in the same manner, the difference between the two is both the acts governing the issue and the nature of the parties involved.